GRAND RIVER & MARCO C

 words: maria orciuoli

 Performed on July 21.
-2018 in occasion of Slowdance's Annyversary at Gazgolder, Moscow.
+2018 in occasion of Slowdance's Anniversary at Gazgolder, Moscow

-Marco Ciceri is an Italian media artist graduated at the University of Bozen.
-He started his career in 2010 doing stage design and live visuals commissioned by festivals such as London at Marshmallow Laser Feast, and musicians.
-In 2015 he joins the Berlin based collective Pfadfinderei.
+Marco Ciceri is an Italian media artist.
+He started his career in 2010 doing stage design and live visuals commissioned by festivals, and musicians.
+In 2015 he joins the Berlin-based collective Pfadfinderei.
 His recent video work "Human Made Minerals" was presented at Funkhaus Berlin during Víkingur Ólafsson's concert hosted by Yellow Lounge.